easttennesseecc-star/Q-Top-Dog-IDE/LLM_CREDENTIALS_SETUP_COMPLETE.md

 ### The Solution:

-**Q-IDE now has a clear Credentials Manager where you:**
+**Top Dog now has a clear Credentials Manager where you:**

 1. ✅ Enter your LLM API keys (Google, OpenAI, Anthropic, GitHub, etc.)
-2. ✅ Q-IDE stores them locally (encrypted, on your machine)
+2. ✅ Top Dog stores them locally (encrypted, on your machine)
-3. ✅ Q-IDE uses them to authenticate with LLM services on your behalf
+3. ✅ Top Dog uses them to authenticate with LLM services on your behalf
-4. ✅ You never create a "Q-IDE account" - you authenticate with the LLM services themselves
+4. ✅ You never create a "Top Dog account" - you authenticate with the LLM services themselves
 5. ✅ Your credentials never leave your computer

 ---